joaov230/BezierCurvesUsingHTMLCanvas/README.md

 * It will be updated as I develop new stuff.

 ### What do i have at this point
-- I have a canvas
+- A <s>beautiful</s> canvas
-- You can click at any spot to create a Point
+- You can click at any spot to create an Anchor Point and two angle points linked to that anchor point
-- You can drag any Point to any other spot inside the canvas
+- You can drag any anchor point and angle point to any other spot inside the canvas
-- Each 4 points, a curve is created
+- Each 2 anchor points, a curve is created using 1º anchor point, its right angle point, the 2ª anchor point's left angle point and, finnaly, the 2º anchor point
+- A Ctrl+Z command to erase the last point created (note that it doesn't undo the last change on the canvas, this yet has to be done)
 To understand the bezier curves a bit better:
-- The black points are the initial and ending points of the 4 anchor point curve
+- The black points are the initial and ending points of the 4 point curve
-- The red points are the middle points, where the curve is interpolated (the curve does not intersect with these red points)
+- The red points are the angle points, where the curve is interpolated (the curve does not intersect with these red points)

-_It's like the black points are those "anchor points" of the Photoshop pen tool and the red points are those points where you can change the curvature of the line/curve you created with the anchor points._
+_It's like the black points are those "anchor points" of the Photoshop pen tool and the red points are those angle points where you can change the curvature of the line/curve you created with the anchor points._